Golisano College of Computing and Information Sciences

 The B. Thomas Golisano College of Computing and Information Sciences (commonly abbreviated as GCCIS and pronounced jee-sis) is one of the largest colleges at the Rochester Institute of Technology (RIT), and is home to the institute's computing education and research facilities.
-Golisano College is home to RIT's computer science, cybersecurity, information sciences and technologies, and software engineering departments, as well as the Ph.D. program in computing and information sciences, and the School of Interactive Games & Media, home to the college's game design and development and interactive development programs.
+Golisano College is home to RIT's computer science, cybersecurity, information sciences and technologies, and software engineering departments, as well as the Ph.D. program in computing and information sciences, and the School of Interactive Games & Media, home to the college's game design and development and new media interactive development programs.

 Golisano College is housed in a 125,000 square foot facility, opened in 2003 on RIT's campus in Rochester, New York.

 History

 In 1972, RIT began offering one of its first computer science programs.
 Originally named computer systems, the program offered students the opportunity to earn a bachelor of technology degree.
 In 1996, RIT introduced an undergraduate program in software engineering, one of the first programs of its kind.
 Later, in 2003, the software engineering program would become one of the first such programs to receive ABET accreditation.

 In the late 1990s, the dean of RIT's College of Applied Science and Technology, made a proposition to create a new college that would focus on the growing fields of computer science, information technology and software engineering.
 In February 2001, B. Thomas Golisano, chairman and CEO of Paychex, donated $14 million to fund the college's creation.
 The college was founded on July 1, 2001 and officially opened in May 2003.
 The first dean of the college was Jorge Díaz Herrera.

 In 2005, former President Bill Clinton visited the college following an invitation from B. Thomas Golisano.
 He toured the facilities and gave a speech to students.
-Also in 2005, the college established nation's first lab for social computing as part of a new research initiative, the Center for Advancing the Study of Cyberinfrastructure.
-In addition, McAfee donated more than $1 million in technology to the college to be used as part of a new master's degree program in computer security and information assurance.

 In 2012, Andrew Sears became the second dean of the college.

 In 2012, the college introduced its computing security department, dedicated to the increasing importance of protecting computing devices and computer data.

 In 2015, Anne Haake was named dean of the college, and Andrew Sears became dean of the College of Information Sciences and Technology at Penn State.

 In 2022, Matt Huenerfauth was named the 4th dean of the college.

+In 2023, the college opened its Cybersecurity Clinic within the ESL Global Cybersecurity Institute with support from the Google Cybersecurity Clinics Fund.
+The Clinic provides pro bono cybersecurity services to community organizations while providing hands-on experiences for students.